 It seems certain that if ‘The Wind’ by the Zac Brown Band was playing nonstop in offices and job sites across the country, the work day could be shortened by four hours — but we’d all be just as productive.
 The talented seven-piece band worked through the warp-speed country track during the ‘CMA Music Festival’ special on ABC Monday night.

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://mycountry955.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://mycountry955.com using your original account information.